 Begin by making a directory for this lab.
-Then copy the starter files from the Linux directory ~csci204/2017-fall/student/labs/lab12/.
+Then copy the starter files from the Linux directory ~csci204//student-labs/lab12/.
+You can also retrieve the zip file from the course Moodle site.
 You should see the following set of files:

-'''

 hashmap.py testhash.py

-'''